vinc/vinc.cc/src/computers.html.md

 go higher like 1053 MHz at 2.05 V but it was not stable at that frequency.

-I was fascinated by the idea of pushing the processor to its limit and got someone to build me an aluminum bloc to setup a watercooling system.
-I managed to push it to 1098 MHz at 2.30 V with this system.
-I could have went further because I bought a 172 W Peltier module for that but it didn't manage to power it successfully.
-Instead the module went to my previous Pentium 75 system.
+I was fascinated by the idea of pushing the processor to its limit and got someone to build me an aluminum waterbloc to setup a watercooling system.
+I managed to push it to 1098 MHz at 2.30 V. I could have went further because I bought a 172 W peltier module but I didn't manage to power it properly.
+Instead the module was experimented on my previous Pentium 75 PC.

-I also managed a pretty nice overclocking on my graphic card with a voltage mod to push it from 175/166 to 275/266 but it didn't last long at that frequency.
+I also managed a pretty nice overclocking on my graphic card with a voltage mod to push it from 175/166 to 275/266 MHz but it didn't last long at that frequency and the card died.

+I had to change the 40 GB IBM hard drive twice because they keep dying after a while.
+I learned the importance of doing backups after this.

 I was able to run Quake III on this computer, that was a big deal.
-I also played a lot at the older Half-Life and we did LAN parties with the Packard Bell and many bots.
+I also played Half-Life a lot and we did LAN parties with the Packard Bell and many bots.
 I remember other games like SimeCity 3000, the Civilization series, and more until I stopped around 2003 when I switched to Linux.

 In 2004 I got a Pentium III 700 for this computer and it became my file server for many years when it moved with me for studying at the university from 2005